Cranbury, New Jersey: History

-Many buildings on Cranbury's Main Street and in the surrounding area date to the 18th or 19th century.
-The nomination form describes how "Cranbury is the best preserved 19th century village in Middlesex County" and states that "While there are many small mill towns in New Jersey, few are in such an undisturbed environment as that of Cranbury."
-The John S. Silvers Mansion, built 1886, features Queen Anne style architecture.
-The Elizabeth M. Wagner History Center of the Cranbury Historical and Preservation Society is located in a former gristmiller's house and has a display on Cranberry Mills.
+Cranbury, along with the municipalities of Bellmawr, Egg Harbor Township, Montclair, and Woodbridge Township, were the original five municipalities that had authorized dispensaries for the sale of medical cannabis in their municipality in 2017, years before the legal sale of recreational cannabis began in 2022.
+In July 2021 the township unanimously passed a new ordinance that banned all types of recreational cannabis licenses within the municipality.

+The Cranbury Historical and Preservation Society saved the 1713 East Jersey Cottage from demolition and had the building relocated across Old Trenton Road, onto its original 1693 Fullerton tract, the 1752 Philipse property and the 1760 Bodine farm in 2019.
+The building retained its intact hand-hewn post and beam structure with pegged mortise and tenon joints and rubble nogging.

+The Town Committee voted unanimously on May 12, 2025 to use eminent domain to seize a 175-year-old family farm in order to allow the construction of affordable housing.
+The Mount Laurel doctrine established by the Supreme Court of New Jersey in 1975 requires municipalities in New Jersey to change their zoning laws to enable the construction of low and middle income housing.
+The family is fighting the decision and the legal battle is ongoing.
+The town has been working with the state of New Jersey to alleviate the affordable housing restrictions that led to this property being necessary for affordable housing, and on October 23, 2025, Governor Murphy announced that an agreement was reached.

 Geography

 According to the United States Census Bureau, the township had a total area of 13.43 square miles (34.79 km2), including 13.28 square miles (34.40 km2) of land and 0.15 square miles (0.39 km2) of water (1.12%).

-Cranbury CDP (2010 Census population of 2,181) is an unincorporated community and census-designated place (CDP) located within Cranbury Township.
+Cranbury CDP (2020 Census population of 2,200) is an unincorporated community and census-designated place (CDP) located within Cranbury Township.
 Despite the match between the name of the Township and the CDP, the two are not one and the same, as was the case for most paired Township / CDP combinations (i.e., a CDP with the same as its parent township) before the 2010 Census, when most such paired CDPs were coextensive with a township of the same name.

-Other unincorporated communities, localities and place names located partially or completely within the township include Brain Grove Lake, Cranbury Station, Wescott and Wyckoffs Mills.
+Other unincorporated communities, localities and place names located partially or completely within the township include Brain Grove Lake, Cranbury Station, Wescott, and Wyckoffs Mills.

 The township borders Monroe Township, Plainsboro Township and South Brunswick Township in Middlesex County; and East Windsor Township in Mercer County.